micmejia/bible-dump/AMPC/Luke/Luke 6.md

-Give away to everyone who begs of you [who is [^r]in want of necessities], and of him who takes away from you your goods, do not demand _or_ require them back again.
+Give away to everyone who begs of you [who is in want of necessities], and of him who takes away from you your goods, do not demand _or_ require them back again.